ChristianSi/lytspel/docs/lytspel-on-two-pages.md

   statistic, publicaition» ‹terminology, statistic, publication›.
 * Otherwise the first long vowel in the word is considered stressed, e.g.
   «compleet, prisuem, sufyss» ‹complete, presume, suffice›.
-But, except for «y», long vowel written with just one letter (e.g. the «o» in «windo» ‹window›) don't count for the purposes of this rule, and neither does the final vowel in word ends in «ait, y, ys, yt».
+But, except for «y», long vowels written with just one letter (e.g. the «o» in «windo» ‹window›) don't count for the purposes of this rule, and neither does the final vowel in words ending in «ait, y, ys, yt».
 * Otherwise, if a word starts with a short vowel or with «di» or «ri», the second vowel is considered stressed, e.g. «adopt, difenss, riquest» ‹adopt, defense, request›.
 If not, the first vowel is considered stressed, e.g. «current».
 But in either case, if the chosen vowel would be «er», the next vowel that is not «er» is chosen instead, e.g.
   «interject, perhaps».

+If a prefix has just one syllable and is stressed, it takes the accent, e.g. «nónsenss» ‹nonsense›.

 The use of accents is optional, but recommended.